Deep-sea craft carrying 5 people to Titanic wreckage reported missing, search underway

 Even if they could go that deep, he doubts they could attach to the hatch of OceanGate's submersible.

-Chris Parry, a retired navy rear admiral from the U.K., told Sky News the rescue was “a very difficult operation.”

-“The actual nature of the seabed is very undulating.
-Titanic herself lies in a trench.
-There’s lots of debris around.
-So trying to differentiate with sonar in particular and trying to target the area you want to search in with another submersible is going to be very difficult indeed.”

-Finley reported from Norfolk, Virginia.
-Ramer reported from Concord, New Hampshire.
-AP reporters Danica Kirka, Jill Lawless and Sylvia Hui in London, and Robert Gillies in Toronto, contributed to this story.
+Associated Press writers Danica Kirka, Jill Lawless and Sylvia Hui in London, Robert Gillies in Toronto, Olga R. Rodriguez in San Francisco, Jon Gambrell in Dubai, United Arab Emirates, and Munir Ahmed in Islamabad contributed to this report.

 Credit: AP